pellse/assembler-spring-example/README.md

 This repository showcases the integration of the [Assembler Library](https://github.com/pellse/Assembler) with [Spring GraphQL](https://spring.io/projects/spring-graphql) to aggregate data from multiple sources in a single query.
 This combination serves as a powerful tool for implementing API composition, facilitating efficient data retrieval while reducing the complexity of client-side data aggregation.

 ## Scenario
 This example demonstrates a basic healthcare application for simulating monitoring patient data.
-Three services are implemented: the Patient Service for retrieving patient demographics from PostgreSQL, the Body Measurement Service for retrieving height and weight from MongoDB, and the SpO2 Streaming Service for real-time oxygen saturation monitoring from a pulse oximeter device via Kafka.
+Three services are implemented: the Patient Service for retrieving patient demographics from PostgreSQL, the Body Measurement Service for retrieving patient's height and weight from MongoDB, and the SpO2 Streaming Service for real-time oxygen saturation monitoring from a pulse oximeter device via Kafka.
 A GraphQL Controller is implemented in `PatientObservationGraphQLController` to aggregate data from these services.

 ## Assembler Library + Spring GraphQL for API Composition and Solve the N + 1 Query Problem